Kyagara/equinox/README.md

 - Maybe create a custom BigCache config
 - More tests for the internal client and rate limit
+- Method to return []byte from internal client Execute method
 - Improve DDragon/CDragon support

 ## About